Feniel/netattacks_v1/README.md

 For the implementation omnetpp-4.3 and inet2.1.0 is used.

 Blackhole Attack<br>
-An attack close to the same as the sinkhole but with a direct approach and not a rising.<br>
+An attack similar to the sinkhole attack, but it does not exploit a routing loop, but distributes false information in the network.<br>
 Countermeasures:

 Flooding Attack<br>